The R rgcapi library

-is the only package in the R ecosystem to offer connectivity to the Gain Capital API, making it a unique and valuable tool for R users.
+As far as I know, it’s the only package in the R ecosystem with connectivity to the Gain Capital API.

 Key Features of rgcapi

-- Account Management: Easily initialize sessions and manage user accounts.
+• Account Management: Initialize sessions and manage user accounts.

-- Market Information: Retrieve real-time market quotes, instrument details, and other key data.
+• Market Information: Real-time market quotes, instrument details, and pricing data.

-- Trading Operations: Execute trades, manage orders, and monitor open positions.
+• Trading Operations: Execute trades, manage orders, monitor open positions.

-- Historical Data: Extract price data for backtesting and time-series analysis.
+• Historical Data: OHLC and tick data for backtesting and time-series analysis.

 Installation